Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 With your goal defined, determine the appropriate level of AI involvement.
 Ask these four questions in sequence:

 1. Does AI support or replace the target learning?
 If AI can perform the exact cognitive work you are trying to teach, it replaces the learning.
 Move toward Restricted or Limited.
 If AI generates raw material that students must then evaluate, synthesize, or improve, it supports the learning.
-Consider Integrated.
+Consider Collaborative.
+If skilled orchestration of AI is itself the learning target (clinical AI scribing, AI-assisted coding, AI-augmented research), consider Required.

 2. What specific cognitive acts must remain human?
 Identify the precise moments where student thinking is essential.
 These moments define the boundary of AI use.